aromig/notes/csharp_oop.md

 ### Advantages of Generics (Methods & Classes)

 * Safety: Type checking is done at compile time instead of run-time, allowing bugs to be caught before release.
 * Maintainability: Much easier to maintain one version of the method/class than multiple overloads.
-This lets one set of code to be used for any datatype, includong future types.
+This lets one set of code to be used for any data type, includong future types.
-* Efficiency; The actual code for datatyped versions of a generic is done on demand (ones that are actually called) instead of multiple typed versions that may not be used.
+* Efficiency; The actual code for data typed versions of a generic is done on demand (ones that are actually called) instead of multiple typed versions that may not be used.

 ## Collections